 Consumer Information can be found on Spartan's webpage: Go to www.spartan.edu and click on "Consumer Information" at the bottom of the page.
-Additional consumer information and disclosures are available throughout various Spartan publications, memos, and informational materials provided to prospective, new, and continuing students.
+Additional consumer information and disclosures are available throughout various Spartan publications, memos, and informational materials provided to prospective, new, continuing students, and Spartan employees.